Meet Maddy

 I view each individual as already possessing the inner wisdom needed to lead a fulfilling and meaningful life.
 Often, this wisdom can be overshadowed by past experiences and stories that prevent us from fully trusting ourselves.
 It is my role as therapist to help my clients identify and unravel these stories by creating a safe, authentic and caring environment for self-exploration.

-I am now offering Ketamine-Assisted Psychotherapy (KAP) to clients who are looking for a different way to deepen and explore their inner world.
-Please visit the section of my website for KAP to learn more.
+I also offer Ketamine-Assisted Psychotherapy (KAP) for clients who are seeking an alternative way to explore their inner world.
+Please visit the KAP section of my website to learn more.
+In addition to individual and couples Ketamine work, I’m excited to now be co-facilitating 1-day Group Ketamine intensives alongside my colleagues, Jason Sienknecht and Dr. Sean Paul.

 Experience

-My therapeutic experience ranges from working with individuals and couples struggling with depression, anxiety, relational issues, emotional regulation, negative coping patterns, grief, eating disorders, self-harm, chronic illness and trauma.
-I also have a background in crisis work which includes working with survivor’s of domestic violence and intimate partner violence* and individuals at-risk to suicide.
+My clinical experience includes working with individuals and couples navigating depression, anxiety, relational and attachment challenges, PTSD and C-PTSD, grief, chronic illness, and trauma.
+I also support clients struggling with negative thought or behavior patterns, eating disorders, self-harm, and suicidal ideation.
+In addition, I have a background in crisis work, including supporting survivors of domestic and intimate partner violence and individuals at risk of suicide.

 More About Maddy: